Events | Research | UW–Madison Skip to main content

 Meet at Arbor Dr parking lot (off Monroe St), UW–Madison Arboretum

 Learn about the land, plants, animals, fungi, phenology, and ecology.
 Geared for adults, this walk may cover sloping terrain.
-Wear sturdy closed-toe shoes and come prepared for weather.
+Wear sturdy closed-toe shoes and come prepared for weather and insects.
 Walks canceled for unsafe conditions.
 Free, no registration required.
 Meet at Arbor Dr. parking lot, off Monroe St. (No restroom facilities at site.)